welcheb/DCEMRI.jl/README.md

 ## Running the Code

 DCEMRI.jl has two basic modes of operation.
 The first is command-line invocation, as you would with an operating system command.
-To run DCEMRI.jl as a command, first edit the first `process_dcemri.jl` of the text file to point to your Julia binary, as in
+To run DCEMRI.jl as a command, first edit the first line of `src/rundce.jl` to point to your Julia binary, as in
 ```
 #!/path/to/julia/binary
 ```
-Next, make sure the `process_dcemri.jl` file is executable.
+Next, make sure the `src/rundce.jl` file is executable.
 It should already be.

 The script run as a command can parse arguments passed on the command line to configure the model and point to the input data and output file.
-To see the available options, run `./process_dcemri.jl -h` at the terminal prompt, you will get
+To see the available options, run `./rundce.jl -h` at the terminal prompt, you will get
 ```
-usage: process_dcemri_data.jl [-O OUTFILE] [-R RELAXIVITY] [-r TR]
+usage: rundce.jl [-O OUTFILE] [-R RELAXIVITY] [-r TR]
                         [-d DCEFLIP] [-t T1FLIP [T1FLIP...]] [-x] [-p]
                         [-w WORKERS] [-v] [-h] [datafile]